START YOUR ROAD TO RECOVERY

 If you’re dealing with knee pain, there are several effective remedies to help manage the discomfort and improve mobility.
 Below are some methods commonly recommended:

-- Rest and Ice Application
+• Rest and Ice Application

-Reducing activity and applying ice to the knee can help control pain and swelling, particularly after an injury. - Physical Therapy and Strengthening Exercises
+Reducing activity and applying ice to the knee can help control pain and swelling, particularly after an injury.

 Working with a knee pain doctor in Singapore to develop a physical therapy plan can be beneficial.
-Strengthening the muscles around the knee, especially the quadriceps and hamstrings, provides better support and reduces the risk of further injury. - Weight Management
+Strengthening the muscles around the knee, especially the quadriceps and hamstrings, provides better support and reduces the risk of further injury.

 Keeping a healthy weight reduces stress on the knees, which can alleviate pain and prevent future issues.
-This is particularly important for individuals with knee pain in Singapore caused by conditions like osteoarthritis. - Use of Knee Braces or Supports
+This is particularly important for individuals with knee pain in Singapore caused by conditions like osteoarthritis.

-Braces or compression sleeves can provide additional stability to the knee and reduce discomfort. - Pain Medication
+Braces or compression sleeves can provide additional stability to the knee and reduce discomfort.

 Over-the-counter pain relievers, such as ibuprofen, can help reduce inflammation and manage pain temporarily.